NZ shock Australia in World Cup warm-up

 The White Ferns reached their huge target with almost seven overs left.

-Captain Meg Lanning, Alyssa Healy, Ash Gardner and Beth Mooney had earlier all made half-centuries in Australia's 321 all out.
+Captain Meg Lanning, Alyssa Healy, Ash Gardner and Beth Mooney had earlier all made half-centuries in Australia's 321 all out in Lincoln.

 It is a turnaround from New Zealand's first warm-up fixture, when they were beaten by Pakistan, the lowest-ranked team in the tournament.